-Y-DNA goes through the males – from you, to your father, your grandfather, your great-grandfather, etc. These are the results for the Gurulé males who have done the test, and below are the three DNA types resulting from their tests (with descriptions extracted from the NM DNA project):
+Y-DNA goes through the males – from you, to your father, your grandfather, your great-grandfather, etc. There are several Gurulé males who have done the test, and below are the three DNA types resulting from their tests (with descriptions extracted from the NM DNA project):

 I1 – thus far the most prominent type of DNA that has been tested is that of I1.
 The ancestral origins for this type come from northwest Europe.
 It is likely that many descendants of Vikings have this same type.
 Viking raids on the British Isles and Western Europe help to explain the dispersal of this lineage.

 Q – one other result is defined as Native American.
 Also found in Siberia, India and China almost all Native Americans derive from these people.

 R1b1b2 – the second most prominent in the group, this is Western European.
 The R1b group is the largest in the world of male testing.

 Those requiring further information, please contact Henrietta M. Christmas.

 GURULÉ LINES TESTED

 The above link [Gurulé Chart] contains a chart showing DNA results for those matching the I1 DNA grouping.
 This chart can also be found on Miguél Tórrez’ blog regarding NM Genetic Genealogy.
 Visit his site at http://nmgeneticgenealogy.wordpress.com/ or e-mail him at firstname.lastname@example.org

 As you’ll see on the chart, the DNA for Antonio (born 1703) matches that of Antonio (born 1742, son of Rosa, the Indian servant) from the 1750 census.